 Finding the Best Places to Retire Since 2006!

-Overview: Like many of the towns on Florida's east central coast, Indian Harbour Beach has strong ties to the space industry.
-It sits on a barrier island between the calm Indian River Lagoon and the Atlantic Ocean and was developed more than 50 years ago as a residential community for people working at the Kennedy Space Center.
+Like many of the towns on Florida's middle east coast, Indian Harbour Beach has strong ties to the space industry.
+It sits on a barrier island between the calm Indian River Lagoon and the Atlantic Ocean and was developed more than 50 years ago as a residential community for workers at the Kennedy Space Center.

-A casual place, Indian Harbour Beach is known for its stretch of white powdery sand mixed with coarse red seashell sand.
-Beachside Bicentennial Park has parking and is rarely crowded.
+A casual place, Indian Harbour Beach is known for its long stretch of powdery white oceanfront sand mixed with pinkish seashell sand and nesting sea turtles.
 Not much of a downtown exists, but shopping centers are located along busy Eau Gallie Boulevard (more shopping and services are in neighboring Melbourne).
 The exclusive Eau Gallie Yacht Club, sponsor of the International Moth Class Regatta, is based here.
 Gleason Park has an outdoor year-round heated pool and is the site of the Senior Leisure-Time Club.
 The town is the first "tsumami ready" metropolis in Florida, and its well-equipped, well-trained police department and volunteer fire department are a particular point of pride.

-On the Atlantic side, both modest and elegant condominiums line the beach, while on the river side single family homes back to canals.
+On the Atlantic side, both modest and elegant condominiums line the beach, while on the river side single family homes back to canals that manatees like to frequent.
 Sebastian Inlet State Park, 20 miles to the south, has swimming and scuba diving areas, as well as some of the best saltwater fishing in Florida.
 Snook, redfish, bluefish, and Spanish mackerel are in good supply.